ondelad/Virtual-Office-Environment-Setup/README.md

 ### Setting Up DHCP

-Setting up DHCP (Dynamic Host Configuration Protocol) on your Windows Server 2019 will allow computers on the network to automatically obtain IP addresses.
-Here’s how to do it:
+Setting up DHCP on your Windows Server 2019 will allow computers on the network to automatically obtain IP addresses.

 #### Step 1: Install the DHCP Server Role